quattor/aquilon/README.md

 Note:

  * The `cx_Oracle` install will fail if there is no local Oracle client installed - that's fine.
- * `cdb` package installed as a RPM will be reported as missing but it should not prevent the installation to work
+ * `cdb` package installed as a RPM will be reported as missing but it should not prevent the installation from working
  * For some packages, the current stable version may be used instead of the minimum requested version

 If the installation succeeded, the following directories should be present: `/usr/local/aquilon/pythonenv`